mahmood-alselawe/e-commerce-micro/README.md

-# Spring Boot Microservices with Eureka, Keycloak, and Gateway
+# Spring Boot Microservices with Eureka, Keycloak, and Gateway i

-This project demonstrates a microservices architecture using Spring Boot.
+introduction This project demonstrates a microservices architecture using Spring Boot.

 # What is Microservices Architecture?